stuajnht/HAP-for-iOS/FAQ.md

 * Privacy - Photo Library Usage (`NSPhotoLibraryUsageDescription`): This allows for the ability to browse the photo and video library on your device to access the files in them to upload it to the HAP+ server.
 While it is possible to send the media file from the photos app to this app, this allows for a convenient way to access those items

 Any other Privacy Purpose Permissions that are shown *are not used*, but are needed to be included for the app to be submitted to the App Store

+## Something is not Working as Expected (Using Log Files)
+It is possible to generate log files from the app to see what is going on to cause a problem.
+To enable debug logging, perform the following steps:
+1. Open the main iOS Settings app and scroll down to the "Home Access Plus+" section.
+2. Toggle the "Enable Logging to a File" option
+3. If needed, select a logging level to capture the right amount of information
+   * Severe - Only logged if the app has a serious problem, assuming it can be caught
+   * Error - Captures most problems that occur during the use of the app
+   * Warning (Default) - An error may occur related to this, but the app should work as expected
+   * Infomation - High-level descriptions about what the app is currently doing
+   * Debug - Detailed and developer orentated messages
+4. Run the HAP+ app as you have been doing to recreate the problem
+5. Browse to a folder that you can upload to, and from the upload menu, press the "Save Log Files" option (this will be a new item to the popover)
+6. All log files from the device will be uploaded to the current folder as a zip file and can be opened to see what is causing the problem